 Camp Shiawassee becomes the backdrop for adventures, discoveries, friendships, fun, and traditions every summer.
 Dating back to the 1940’s, Camp Shiawassee has morphed from its origins as a Christmas tree farm to its current purpose: the site for the most amazing summer fun for 10 weeks every summer.
 Were you a kid at camp in the 1960’s or 70’s?
 Do you remember the Y’s Men Club?
-Can you help us share the legacy of Camp Shiawassee with kids in the summer of 2021?
-All youth deserve the opportunity for a “normal” summer experience – camp games, camp songs, archery, canoeing, kayaking, gaga ball, arts & crafts….and just being a kid.
+Can you help us share the legacy of Camp Shiawassee with kids in the summer of 2022?
+All youth deserve the opportunity for a traditional summer experience – camp games, camp songs, archery, canoeing, kayaking, gaga ball, arts & crafts….and just being a kid.
 Can you help us share 100 weeks of the legacy of Camp Shiawassee??
-Your donation of $150 will send one kid to camp for a week in 2021.
-Help bring back the “normal.”
+Your donation of $150 will send one kid to camp for a week in 2022.

 Shiawassee Hope helps people in poverty build hope, skills, and motivation for improving their lives.
 Participants discover their strengths, receive resources, and meet people who can assist them in making connections to opportunities.

 The mission of the Shiawassee Humane Society is to ensure the humane treatment of companion animals in need.
 We do this by providing safe, temporary shelter and care, finding permanent homes for adoptable pets, and engaging in public advocacy and community education, with an emphasis on population control.
 From our beginnings in 1954 to the present, we have re-homed over 20,000 community animals!